H3-gg/25th-Anniversary-Champioships/eng/Templates_Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md

-# Templates Regulations of the *Heroes of Might and Magic III XXV Anniversary Championships*
+# Templates Regulations of the *Heroes of Might and Magic III XXV Anniversary Championships by Lenovo Legion*

 ## 1. Templates in mandatory in the Championships